creator318/Tesselator-BetterDarkMode/README.md

-# Tesselator-BetterDarkMode
-Better Dark Mode UserCSS for Tesselator and Telescope for use with [dark reader](https://darkreader.org/) extension.
+# Tesselator-BetterDarkModeBetter Dark Mode UserCSS for Tesselator and Telescope for use with [dark reader](https://darkreader.org/) extension.
 Makes the UI look better by making it look flat by removing (or hiding) gradients and image backgrounds.

 ## Note: